Why The Ruffled Purse®

-The teacher in me can’t help but want to educate and inspire others who want to sew, too.
+The teacher in me couldn’t help but want to educate and inspire others who want to sew, too.

 Where Do You Go From Here

 Are you new to sewing?

 If you’ve been thinking about sewing but never touched a sewing machine or have limited sewing experience, check out my Get Ready to Sew! series.